 3 He would photograph the shift between the face people presented to others and the scratched face they revealed involuntarily and refused to acknowledge.

 In fleshing out this account, I did, however, draw on the work of several actual photographers to create the character of Magpie, as indicated below.

-one of the epigraphs used at the beginning of Five Wounds is a quotation from Arbus.
+Of these acknowledged influences, Witkin and Arbus are both famed for their interest in freaks, and in Witkin's case, for his habit of photographing corpses.
+Both photographers are quoted on several occasions within the novel (e.g. the extract above includes a paraphrase of a remark by Arbus); and, indeed, one of the epigraphs used at the beginning of Five Wounds is a quotation from Arbus.
 Bellocq photographed prostitutes in early twentieth-century New Orleans, and several of his images, infamously, have the faces of the subject scratched out (below: Plate 29 from Storyville Portraits by Bellocq).

-Michael Ondaatje's novel Coming Through Slaughter (which features Bellocq as a character).
+This defacement has prompted much lurid psychosexual speculation in a manner derivative of Sontag's analysis: for example in Michael Ondaatje's novel Coming Through Slaughter (which features Bellocq as a character).
 There are in fact much more innocuous reasons why someone - not necessarily Bellocq - may have defaced the images after their maker's death.
 However, as in my (ab)use of Sontag's book, I picked up on this motif - of scratched-out faces - and gave it a more sinister origin related to Magpie's psycholgy; but I also asked Dan to use it for quite different purposes in the illustrations depicting one of the other characters in the novel: Cuckoo, the man with a wax face.
 He is always represented with a scratched-out face, in homage to Magpie, and hence to Bellocq (below: Plate 6 from Five Wounds, Cuckoo's reflection).